LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 String Literals
 ===============

-All strings in Lasso are Unicode strings.
-This means that a string can contain any of the characters available in Unicode.
-Lasso supports two kinds of string
-literals: quoted and ticked.
+Lasso supports two kinds of string literals: quoted and ticked.
 Quoted strings can contain escape sequences, while ticked strings cannot.
 Both quoted and ticked string literals can contain line breaks, and produce the same type of string objects.
 The differences between the two types of literals are handled entirely during parsing.
+All strings in Lasso are Unicode strings, which means that a string can contain any of the characters available in Unicode.

 Quoted Strings